ntrifiletti/logstash_arm/README.md

 ### Logstash Server Troubleshooting

+(To login to the server over ssh, use "labuser" as the username)

 1. The configuration file, named `waf.conf`is under `/etc/logstash/conf.d/`.
 Any changes for the logstash input/filter or output section can be made here.
 Ensure to restart logstash if any changes are made to this file: `sudo systemctl stop logstash` and `sudo systemctl start logstash`.

 2. To check if logstash's configuration is working correctly, the file plugin is used to send the processed log events to a file on the server, which is named `output.txt` and can be found under `/home/labuser`.